Qrita: High-performance Top-k and Top-p using Pivot-based Truncation and Selection: Introduction

 Recent research explores alternative directions to mitigate these inefficiencies.
 FlashInfer~\citep{ye2025flashinferefficientcustomizableattention} eliminates sorting overhead via iterative \textit{rejection sampling}, designed to be stochastically equivalent to \topk and \topp sampling.
-However, because it returns a single token with only probabilistic guarantees, it severely undermines compatibility with tasks requiring the deterministic full candidate set, such as speculative decoding verification~\cite{leviathan2023fast} and reinforcement learning~\cite{nagarajan2018impact, he2025nondeterminism}.
-Other solutions, such as Top-$n\sigma$~\citep{tang2024topnsigmalogitsneed} and Min-$p$~\cite{nguyen2025turningheatminpsampling}, propose statistical cutoffs based purely on logit distribution.
+However, because it returns a single token with only probabilistic guarantees, it is incompatible with tasks that require the full deterministic candidate set, such as speculative decoding verification~\cite{leviathan2023fast} and reinforcement learning~\cite{nagarajan2018impact, he2025nondeterminism}.
+Other solutions, such as Top-$n\sigma$~\citep{tang2024topnsigmalogitsneed} and Min-$p$~\cite{nguyen2025turningheatminpsampling}, propose statistical cutoffs based purely on the logit distribution.
 These approaches remove sorting entirely, allowing for highly efficient single-pass algorithms.
 However, the generation quality of such heuristic methods is highly debated~\cite{schaeffer2025minpmaxexaggerationcritical}, and standard \topk and \topp sampling remains the dominant method in production environments~\cite{kwon2023efficientmemorymanagementlarge, zheng2024sglang}.

 Thus, a critical gap remains for a \topk and \topp algorithm that delivers both memory efficiency and strict deterministic behavior for large-vocabulary decoding.
 To this end, we investigate R\topk~\citep{xie2025rtopkultrafastrowwisetopk}, a pivot-based truncation strategy originally designed for node selection in Graph Neural Networks.
-R\topk offers a memory-efficient alternative to sorting by using an in-place binary search for the truncation pivot.
-However, R\topk is not directly applicable to LLM sampling for two reasons: (1) its search algorithm is optimized for small vectors ($<1,000$ elements) and becomes inefficient over the large LLM vocabularies often exceeding 100,000 elements; and (2) it lacks explicit handling for duplicate logits, which can trigger excessive search iterations and non-deterministic behavior.
+R\topk offers a memory-efficient alternative to sorting through an in-place binary search for a \topk \textbf{truncation pivot}, a value where exactly $k$ elements of the set are larger or equal to itself.
+However, R\topk is not directly applicable to LLM sampling for two reasons: (1) its search algorithm is optimized for small vectors ($<$1,000 elements) and becomes inefficient over the large LLM vocabularies often exceeding 100,000 elements; and (2) it lacks explicit handling for duplicate logits, which can trigger excessive search iterations and non-deterministic behavior.